gurgeous/simhilarity/README.md

 It will print out the best matches between needle and haystack in CSV format.
 Use `simhilarity --verbose` to look at pretty progress bars while it's running.
 Use --candidates to customize the candidates selection method, which will dramatically affect performance for large data sets.

-### Simhilarity::Bulk
+### Simhilarity::Matcher

-To use simhilarity from code, create a `Bulk` and call `matches(needles, haystack)`.
+To use simhilarity from code, create a `Matcher` and call `matches(needles, haystack)`.
 It'll return an array of tuples, `[needle, haystack, score]`.
 By default, simhilarity assumes that needles and haystack are arrays of strings.
 To use something else, set `reader` to a proc that converts your opaque objects into strings.
 See [options](#options).

-### Simhilarity::Single

-Sometimes it's useful to just calculate the score between two strings.
-For example, if you just want a title similarity measurement as part of some larger analysis between two books.
-Create a `Single` and call `score(a, b)` to measure similarity between those two items.
-By default, simhilarity assumes that needle and haystack are strings.
-To use something else, set `reader` to a proc that converts your opaque objects into strings.
-See [options](#options).

-Important note: For best results with `Single`, set the corpus so that simhilarity can calculate ngram frequencies.
-This can dramatically improve accuracy. `Bulk` will do this automatically because it has access to the corpus, but `Single` doesn't.
-Call `corpus=` manually when using `Single`.

 <a name="benchmarks"/>